Vice-2018

 The film focuses only on Grahame’s final two years of life as she battles breast cancer and begins a relationship with a much younger man, Peter Turner (Jamie Bell).

-The film is a sad yet poignant dedication to the star featuring enough performance gusto from its actors to make up for a limited period and too much back and forth within the timeline that complicated the film too much.
+The film is a sad yet poignant dedication to the star, featuring enough performance gusto from its actors to compensate for a limited period.
+However, there is too much back-and-forth within the timeline, which complicates the film too much.

 As a result, Film Stars Don’t Die in Liverpool is endearing but does not hit it out of the park.

-The entire film takes place between 1979 and 1981 as actress Gloria Grahame, her best days behind her, resides in a rented Liverpool room.
-In 1979 she has found a bit of success in local theater and befriends her much younger male neighbor.
+The entire film takes place between 1979 and 1981.
+In 1979, actress Gloria Grahame, with her best days behind her, resides in a rented Liverpool room.
+She finds some success in local theater and befriends her much younger male neighbor.

 The pair become romantic partners and experience trials and tribulations as the film teeters back and forth between Grahame’s ailing final days in 1981 to happier times in Los Angeles and New York.
 Gloria also befriends and finally lives with Peter’s parents, who care for her unflinchingly.